emn178/jquery-animations/README.md

 # jQuery-animations
-A jQuery plugin provides CSS3 animations and develop framework.
+A CSS3 animations development framework based on jQuery provides a easy way to develop cross browser CSS3 animations and use.

+For the end user, it could be easy to use jQuery method to call and use the animations predefined.

+For the developer, it could be easy to develop cross browser CSS3 animations by using JavaScript.

 ## Download
 [Compress](https://raw.github.com/emn178/jquery-animations/master/build/jquery.animations.min.js)